Truffle pig: History

 The use of pigs to hunt truffles is said to date back to the Roman Empire, but the first well-documented use comes from the Italian Renaissance writer and gastronomist, Bartolomeo Platina, in the 15th century.
 Later references to truffle pigs include John Ray in the 17th century.

-In 1875, a truffle hog could cost up to 200 francs.
+In 1875, a trained truffle pig could cost up to 200 francs, an immense sum in the era.
 A skilled truffler could more than make up for this investment from the high price of truffles on the gourmet food market.

-In Italy, the use of pigs in truffle hunting has been prohibited since 1985, as the animals can cause damage to the mycelia of truffles while digging, reducing the production rate for a number of years.
+In Italy, the use of pigs in truffle hunting has been prohibited since 1985, as the animals can cause damage to the mycelia of truffles while digging.
+This damage reduces the production and slows the recovery of the area, resulting in long-term fewer truffles being created.